 Pain in the lumbar region,

-- violations in the analysis of urine, - renal colic,
+- abnormalities in urine analysis, - renal colic,

 - systematic increase in pressure,